St. Hildegard of Bingen

 The first thing people think about when Padre Pio is mentioned is the marvel of the stigmata, the wounds of Christ, which were visible in his body for fifty years.
 The next thing would probably the numerous times that he read people’s souls in the confessional leading to dramatic conversions.

-But few know just how ordinary and unremarkable this humble friar when it comes to how we generally evaluate great figures.
+But few know just how ordinary and unremarkable this humble friar was when it comes to how we generally evaluate great figures.
 He was born in an obscure town called Pietrelcina in Southern Italy and he died in the equally obscure Italian town of San Giovanni Rotondo.
-He was inspired to enter religious life by an obscure friar who he saw begging.
+He was inspired to enter religious life by an obscure friar whom he saw begging.
 His model was St. Francis, who wanted to be a “minor” or little brother, the least of all.

 Padre Pio did not exhibit extraordinary intelligence.
 He did not acquire outstanding learning.
 His homilies were not sophisticated.
 Like St. John Vianney, he was even deemed slow-witted by some of his fellow priests.